 - Other modal verbs - like ‘should, may, might, could, shall and will’, give a variety of meanings to the verb in terms of advice, possibility, and intention of the future.

-Thus, possibilities also have a frequency and so do abilities.
-Each modal auxiliary verb holds a specific meaning and each solves a specific purpose.
+Both possibilities and abilities have a frequency.
+Each modal auxiliary verb solves a specific purpose.

 Modal Verb Types & Use